CANADA’S NEW TAKE-OVER BID REGIME

-The Canadian Securities Administrators’ amendments to the Canadian take-over bid regime, announced in February 2016 and generally welcomed as bringing certainty to issuers and acquirors after a long consultation process, will dramatically alter processes and strategies in the hostile M&A marketplace.
+Canadian Securities Administrators’ amendments to the Canadian take-over bid regime, announced in February 2016 were generally welcomed as bringing certainty to issuers and acquirors after a long consultation process, and should improve processes and strategies in the hostile M&A marketplace.

 What seems clear enough is that the extended 105-day minimum deposit period, a significant uptick from the original 35 days, will reduce targets’ reliance on poison pills as defensive tactics.
-M&A lawyers say shareholders will get used to the longer period, which will also serve as some deterrence to hostile bids in general.
+M&A lawyers say the longer period serves as some deterrence to hostile bids in general.

 The changes appear to represent a meaningful adjustment between the power of boards and the power of shareholders, a fairly clear standard that stakeholders say will result in regulators stepping out of the fray and removing themselves as arbiters as to when rights plans fall away.

-Some lawyers are concerned, however, that the changes to the take-over regime will push M&A activity into proxy contests and ultimately to the courts, and that in particular commodity-based issuers who are potential M&A targets will face an increase in bully M&A tactics and proxy fights.
+It remains to be seen whether or not these changes to the take-over regime will push M&A activity into proxy contests and ultimately to the courts, and that in particular commodity-based issuers who are potential M&A targets will face an increase in bully M&A tactics and proxy fights.
 The logic here is that the value of commodity-based issuers is largely driven by the price of the underlying commodities.
 In the volatile environment that exists currently, therefore, the new regime presents increased risks for acquirors: in particular, prices could fluctuate considerable during the period of almost four months that the 105-day minimum deposit period represents.
-Because Canada has one of the most activist-friendly regime in the world, proxy fights and bully tactics could be less risky alternatives than traditional takeover tactics.
-Even in the US, whose system is not as activist-friendly but where poison pills can last forever, launching proxy battles and threatening to replace the board are fairly common maneuvers.
+Because Canada has one of the most activist-friendly regime in the world, proxy fights and bully tactics could be less risky alternatives than traditional take-over tactics.
+Even in the US, whose system is not as activist-friendly but where poison pills can last forever, launching proxy battles and threatening to replace the board are fairly common manoeuvers.

-M&A and securities lawyers also predict that exemptions from the 105-day period will be hard to come by.
+M&A and securities lawyers also say exemptions from the 105-day period will be hard to come by.
 Pills and the attendant hearings, they say, will be appropriate only where extraordinary circumstances exist as the expiry of the bid approaches.

 On the other hand, applications for exemptions from the 50 per cent minimum tender bid required by the proposed amendments may flourish, filling the hearing void potentially left by a prescriptive bid period.
 It remains to be seen, then, whether the new regime will make hostile M&A any less hostile.
 It could just move the fight to other venues.